Potential Default definition

 Examples of Potential Default in a sentence

-• Promptly after any Responsible Officer of the Borrower has learned of the occurrence of an Event of Default or Potential Default, a certificate signed by a Responsible Officer of the Borrower setting forth the details of such Event of Default or Potential Default and the action that the Borrower proposes to take with respect thereto.
+• Promptly (and in any event within three (3) Business Days) after any Senior Officer of the Company has learned of the occurrence of an Event of Default or Potential Default, a certificate signed by an Authorized Officer setting forth the details of such Event of Default or Potential Default and the action which the Company proposes to take with respect thereto.

 More Definitions of Potential Default